 Electromagnetic waves such as infrared, ultraviolet, microwaves, long-wave radio, X-rays, and gamma rays have specific wavelength ranges.

 Wavelength and frequency range of seven colors of visible light

 Unlike the aforementioned electromagnetic waves with a specific wavelength range, laser is an artificial electromagnetic wave generated with a unique wavelength through its own generating principle.
 This feature is characterized by:

 In other words, using the same wavelength results in a purer laser color.
 This can be observed in various laser shows where different types of lasers are used.

 This means that the laser has a small divergence angle after emission, resulting in a straighter optical path.
 For instance, when measuring the distance between Earth and the Moon, a laser can be aimed at the lunar laser reflector located hundreds of thousands of kilometers away.

 3. Higher brightness

-That is, the high concentration of laser energy makes the brightness higher than ordinary light.
+This means that the high concentration of laser energy results in higher brightness compared to ordinary light.